kiwitcms/github-app/README.rst

 This package provides the GitHub App integration for Kiwi TCMS.
 You don't need this add-on in order to run Kiwi TCMS in stand-alone mode!

+Communication from GitHub to this add-on is via webhooks.

+Add-on behavior:

+- Newly created repositories are added as products in Kiwi TCMS

 Changelog
 ---------